EvolvingAgentsLabs/agent-examples/README.md

 - Use `ls` to explore the directory structure
 - Use `cat` to read file contents
 - The `workspace/` directory will contain all generated outputs
-- LLMUNIX uses real Claude Code tools for actual file operations
+- LLMunix uses real Claude Code tools for actual file operations
 - All tool executions are logged for transparency

 ## Available Examples